khulnasoft-lab/design.khulnasoft.com/pages/components/template.md

 <!-- Begin variable content -->

 <!--
-  VARIABLE SECTIONS can be placed here.
-An example of variable sections are size, alignment, and states.
+  VARIABLE SECTIONS that are unique to this component can be placed here.
+For example, alignment and combinations.

   ### Heading